BIOPHYSICS OF THE PROVISIONAL MATRIX

 |

 The Lemmon Lab at Virginia Commonwealth University specializes in cell-matrix mechanobiology.
 Our lab is interested in how cells assemble extracellular matrix to achieve the desired mechanical properties and signaling events necessary to promote cell attachment, organization, and function in tissues.
 We are also interested in dysregulation of this process in various disease states, including cancer, diabetes, and birth defects.
-We investigate these questions using microfabricated structures that serve as a scaffold for ECM assembly and allow for measurement of cell-derived forces, proliferation, and migration in vitro.
+We investigate these questions using an array of tools, including novel microfabricated structures that serve as a scaffold for ECM assembly and allow for measurement of cell-derived forces, proliferation, and migration in vitro; novel substrates with defined viscoelastic properties; and novel biological inhibitors of provisional matrix assembly and signaling.

 |